NHSDigital/nhs-notify-web-cms/docs/pages/footer/accessibility.md

 Autocomplete is turned off by default, making it harder to fill out any form elements when using 'create and submit a template'.
 This fails WCAG 2.2 success criterion 1.3.5 (identity input purpose).

-Autocomplete is turned off by default as what a user will enter into 'create and submit a template' will almost always be different for each submission, making autocomplete for these fields inappropriate.
+Autocomplete is turned off by default because the text a user enters into ‘create and submit a template’ will almost always be different for each submission.
+This makes autocomplete inappropriate for these fields.
 When we add new features that ask users for repeatable information, autocomplete will be enabled.

 Pages within 'create a submit a template' are missing meaningful titles, making it difficult for people to: